PythonOT/POT/docs/source/readme.rst

    regularization [5]
 -  Conditional gradient [6] and Generalized conditional gradient for regularized OT [7].
--  Joint OT matrix and mapping etsimation [8].
+-  Joint OT matrix and mapping estimation [8].

 Some demonstrations (both in Python and Jupyter Notebook format) are available in the examples folder.